kwameopareasiedu/gamekit/site/apps/docs/pages/tutorials.md

 2. A Java IDE (IntelliJ IDEA, _Eclipse_, _Netbeans_, _VSCode_, etc)
 3. Maven build tool and dependency manager (3.9.9+)

+Next, you need to create a Maven Java project and [add the GameKit engine to your dependencies](/#installation).

 ## The GameKit Application

 A GameKit application runs a game loop, manages a window and monitors the keyboard and mouse for user input.